RustedEmber/RSPSi/README.md

 Media.jag location - You can browse for a media.jag that you wish to use

-Backup Changes to RSI/DAT file - Every interface modification is saved to the local 'Saves' folder.
+Backup Modifications to RSI/DAT file - Every interface modification is saved to the local 'Saves' folder, as a DAT or RSI file.

+This is like manually going File > To Cache File/ Export.
+The difference is that every change you make is automatically saved.

 These buttons are toggable & both can be active at the same time.

 Help - Shows a help window